georgewbar/testkatacoda/jenkins-build-test-deliver/step1.md

 # Change default password

-Now, if you refresh the dashboard, you will see that Jenkins will show up (although it could take some time).
+Now, if you refresh the dashboard, you will see that Jenkins will show up (although it could take some time until it starts; you should wait until Jenkins starts before proceeding).
 Jenkins will tell you that you could find the default password in path `/var/lib/jenkins/secrets/initialAdminPassword`.

 To get this password, execute `cat /var/lib/jenkins/secrets/initialAdminPassword`{{execute}}, which will print the default password on the terminal.
 Copy this password by marking it and right clicking, and clicking on Copy.
 Then, paste this password in the Jenkins.